andreasalem/ProForQ/index.md

 <br>
 <center><b> 4,796: Skills: Programming for Quantitative Analysis</b> </center>
 <br>
 taught by Prof. Valladares‑Esteban.
 The project which has been submitted from my part revolves around the use of Python for empirical economic research.
-The main body of the project is part of the Jupyter Notebook file contaning the code.
+The main body of the project is in the Jupyter Notebook file contaning the code (avaiable [here](https://drive.switch.ch/index.php/s/2vcp5npHib4q01Y) for download).
 This website serves to extend certain explanations and enrich the project with extra material not present in the Notebook file.

 <font size="5">Table of Contents</font>  <br>